 - Combine money and pay bills from joint checking and savings accounts.

 - Keep some accounts separate and open a joint account or two.
-You may have some bills you want to pay from your own accounts (think college funds for your kids) and others you’ll pay together (like a new mortgage).
+You may have some bills you want to pay from your own accounts (think college funds for any kids) and others you’ll pay together (like a new mortgage).

 - Continue to maintain separate accounts.
 Decide who will pay which bills and how you’ll save for goals separately and together.